sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/02-terraform-basics/19-terraform-provider-Terraform on AWS with SRE & IaC DevOps/README.md

 - And provider configuration what ever you do in your provider block

 ## Dependency Lock File
-- When ever you run the `terraform init`
+- When ever you run the `terraform init` it generate the dependenci